junio 10, 2019 3 lectura mínima

 This twisted low-do created and demonstrated by YouTuber Cinthia Truong here is totally doable and elegant.
 Outdoor wedding season, anyone?
 To recap her video, you'll make sections on each side of your head with the hair closest to your face, then pin the rest together in the back in a slight twist.
 Divide that back section into two, and turn each into rope braids.
 Wrap those braids around your fingers and secure into the crown with a pin.
 Then you'll twist and pull the two front sections back and pin.
 Besides making sure you have hair spray and bobby pins ready, you might also want to consider starting with a base of the hair that's full.
 You can either use a root lifter like our Root Werk Root Lifter before blowing out, and/or use a larger barrel curling wand (our Classic Curling Wand with a 32mm barrel, for example) to create fullness before you put your hair up.
 You can also gently tug on the hair in each section once it's pinned, to make it softer and more voluminous, as Truong shows in the tutorial.

 While a fishtail braid might technically be an "updo" in the traditional sense, it has such a fun summertime vibe.
-They look like they might be too difficult to achieve yourself, but YouTube vlogger and stylist Kayley Melissa created a how-to video for fishtail novices that's very user-friendly.
+These updo hairstyles for summer look like they might be too difficult to achieve for yourself, but YouTube vlogger and stylist Kayley Melissa created a how-to video for fishtail novices that's very user-friendly.
 Regardless of the length or texture of your hair, braids seem to hold better when it's not fresh-off-a-blowout-clean.
 To add some texture and mask any greasy roots so the hair can be slightly dirty for this braid, we'd recommend applying a product like our This Dry Shampoo Is Everything powder.

 We hope these looks we'll help you stay cool but still cute this summer.
 You can also spare yourself the extra heat since none of them styles require using heat tools—because nobody likes to start sweating before they even leave the house.
 For more hair ideas, inspiration, and how-to's, find us on Instagram @NuMeHair.
 Sign up for our NuMe Rewards & Loyalty Program to earn points so that you'll be on your way to achieving gifts, products, tools, and even tickets to exclusive NuMe events!